ubsicap/usfm/docs/milestones/index.rst

 The unnumbered version may be used when only one level of marker exists within the project text.
 Numbers should always be included when more than one level of the marker exists within the project text.

 -----

+The following milestone markers are formally provided by USFM.
+The :ref:`\\z <syntax_znamespace>` namespace should be used for any user generated milestone markup.

 .. _usfmm_qt#-s:
 .. index:: marker; \qt#-s\*, marker; \qt#-e\*, milestone; \qt#-s\*, milestone; \qt#-e\*